yonigottesman/yonigottesman.github.io/_posts/2020-05-15-deep-search-aws.markdown

 RUN pip install -r requirements.txt
 ```
 The first line inherits the docker file from tiangolo/uvicorn-gunicorn wich takes care of running the server.
 The rest copy the code into the image, installs requirements and **downloads the models from s3**.
-to build the image and run the image:
+to build and run the image
 ```shell
 docker build -t myimage ./
 docker run -d --name mycontainer -p 80:80 myimage